TriLab-bioinf/WORKSHOP2024_2/test.md

 Filter (whether or not the variant passed quality filters)

 INFO : Generic information about this variant.
 SnpEff adds annotation information in this column.

+Information about the following columns - The GT in the FORMAT column tells us to expect genotypes in the following columns.

+Individual identifier: The previous column told us to expect to see genotypes here.
+The genotype is in the form 0|1, where 0 indicates the reference allele and 1 indicates the alternative allele, i.e it is heterozygous.

 ## Bam files conversion to wig, bigwig and tdf
 ### wig: computes average alignment or feature density for over a specified window size across the genome